Freaky-Fabulous Octopus Tattoo Meaning and Symbolism

 - Spiders or spiderwebs: Maybe it's the eight limbs, or maybe it's their symmetry.

-- Tools, pens, and instruments.
+- Tools, pens, and other instruments.
 After all, those eight legs need something to hold.

 Design Ideas for Octopus Tattoos